Skip to content

 Annual mileage for car insurance: how does it affect the cost?

-How many miles you drive in a year has a major bearing on the cost of your premium.
+Your annual mileage for car insurance significantly affects the cost of your premium.
 So how do you work out your annual mileage for car insurance?
 And if you’re a low-mileage driver, what deals can you find?

-How many miles you drive in a year has a major bearing on the cost of your premium.
+Your annual mileage for car insurance significantly affects the cost of your premium.
 So how do you work out your annual mileage for car insurance?
 And if you’re a low-mileage driver, what deals can you find?

 Written by